north3221/north3221SmartThings/README.md

  You will also need to set up the <a href="http://kodi.wiki/view/Add-on:Kodi_Callbacks">Callbacks</a> plugin.
 This is how Kodi talks to Smartthings, meaning you get real time updates.
 Once installed you need to create the tasks for play, pause, stop, resume, shutdown, startup and then add them to the appropriate events (read the Wiki in the link for help)
  **NB** You only need this for two way comms and you can install this after installing the smartthings app & device handler

- **OAuth**: You must enable OAth for the smartapp for any release
+ Choose below what version you want (stable or beta) and the install method, I recommend adding the git repo to your IDE to enable you to get any updates easily.

- For current stable release:
+ **For current stable release:**
  Add the following to your IDE:
  Owner:     north3221
  Name:      north3221SmartThings